-PA302.10 Crawl space walls.
-As an alternative to insulating floors over crawl spaces, insulation of crawl space walls shall be permitted when the crawl space is not vented to the outside.
-Crawl space wall insulation shall be permanently fastened to the wall and extend downward from the floor to the finished grade level and then vertically and/or horizontally for at least an additional 24 inches (610 mm).
-Exposed earth in unvented crawl space foundations shall be covered with a continuous Class I vapor retarder.
-All joints of the vapor retarder shall overlap by 6 inches (152 mm) and be sealed or taped.
-The edges of the vapor retarder shall extend at least 6 inches (152 mm) up the stem wall and shall be attached to the stem wall.
+PA302.10.1 Crawl space wall insulation installation.
+Where crawl space wall insulation is installed, it shall be permanently fastened to the wall and shall extend downward from the floor to the finished grade elevation and then vertically or horizontally for not less than an additional 24 inches (610 mm).
+Exposed earth in unvented crawl space foundations shall be covered with a continuous Class I vapor retarder in accordance with this code.
+Joints of the vapor retarder shall overlap by 6 inches (153 mm) and be sealed or taped.
+The edges of the vapor retarder shall extend not less than 6 inches (153 mm) up the stem walls and shall be attached to the stem walls.